The Festival State comes alive again. It’s that time of the year.

 Adelaide Festival is the more formal and conventional event and of a high standard.
 Though the spectrum does move frequently into the avant grade.

 And isn’t Arts the creature we know so well for evolving.
-You can see the organisers’ hand in carefully choosing and curating the events reaching inside and outside Australia.
+You can see each year the organisers’ hand in carefully choosing and curating the events reaching inside and outside Australia.

-The Adelaide Fringe however opened a whole new World to me.
+The Adelaide Fringe however opened a whole new World.
 Counter culture.
-You have see it to believe it.
+You have to see it to believe it.
+People seeing it for the first time are usually surprised and definitely entertained.

 Never seen anything like this before.